jhoanmanuelms/slightly/README.md

 ##### Automated Tests Execution
-In order to execute the automated tests cases you need to follow these steps:
+In order to execute the automated tests cases you need to follow these steps:<br />
-1. Execute the command _mvn jetty:run_ in order to start the application
+1. Execute the command _mvn jetty:run_ in order to start the application<br />
 2. In a separate console, execute the command: _mvn test -Dtest=biz.netcentric.bdd.BDDRunner_

 <br />